Kuanhao-Chao/splam/docs/source/content/installation.rst

 |

-There are three ways that you can install splam:
+There are three ways that you can install Splam:

 .. _install-through-pip: